rajnigupta76/r1-connect-demo-iOS/README.md

 *	i386
 *	x86_64

-It supports iOS 5 and up.
+The library supports iOS version 5 and higher.

 #2.
 SDK Initialization

 ## a.
 Import Files
 1. Download the r1connect lib files:
            git clone git@github.com:radiumone/r1-connect-demo-iOS.git
-2. Open up your iOS project in xCode.
+2. Open your iOS project in xCode.
 3. Select File -> Add Files to “[YOUR XCODE PROJECT]” project
-4. Select all files in "Lib" Folder from the repo you just cloned
+4. Select all files in the "Lib" Folder from the repo you just cloned
 5. When the dialog box appears, check the Copy Items into destination group’s folder checkbox.